 According to hslda.org, a person convicted of this Class A misdemeanor could be punished by a maximum of one year in prison, a $6,250 fine, or both.
 These repercussions only apply if the state proves that the intent of the false claim was to influence child custody, visitation or child support.

 Accusers rarely consider that these allegations could open their home up for inspection and their child to questioning.

 DHS reported that 67,885 allegations were made in 2009 but only 28,584 were actually investigated.
 Of those investigated, 75% were found to be untrue.
 Because of this, 31 states penalize for false child abuse allegations.

-According to Cordell & Cordell attorney Jennifer Paine, family courts are governed by the standard that everything needs to be in the child’s best interest.
+According to Cordell & Cordell experts, family courts are governed by the standard that everything needs to be in the child’s best interest.
 Mere allegations aren’t enough and proof of falsity is encouraged.